-- 4.4.7 The sensitivity of the landscape to change is defined as high, medium or low based on professional interpretation of a combination of its susceptibility to change associated with the type of development proposed, and the value attributed to the landscape.
-The following parameters were therefore applied in determining the susceptibility of the landscapes within the study area: - Landscape quality; - Existing land-use; - The pattern and scale of the landscape; - Visual enclosure/openness of views and distribution of visual receptors; - The scope for mitigation, which would be in character with the existing landscape; and - The degree to which the particular element or characteristic contribution to the landscape character and can be replaced or substituted. - 4.4.8 In determining value, the LVIA uses, as its primary indicator, formal landscape designations.
-Where other clearly defined indicators were identified, these have also been referred to. - 4.4.9 Visual receptor sensitivity is also defined as high, medium or low based on an interpretation of a combination of parameters, and also relates to the susceptibility and value ascribed to visual receptors or receptor locations.
-The following criteria were utilised in determining viewpoint sensitivity: - The land use or main activity at the viewpoint/receptor location; - The frequency and duration of use of receptor location; and - The landscape character and quality of the intervening landscape.
+- 4.4.8 The sensitivity of the landscape to change is defined as high, medium or low based on professional interpretation of a combination of its susceptibility to change associated with the type of development proposed, and the value attributed to the landscape.
+The following parameters were therefore applied in determining the susceptibility of the landscapes within the study area: - Landscape quality; - Existing land-use; - The pattern and scale of the landscape; - Visual enclosure/openness of views and distribution of visual receptors; - The scope for mitigation, which would be in character with the existing landscape; and - The degree to which the particular element or characteristic contribution to the landscape character and can be replaced or substituted.

+- 4.4.9 In determining value, the LVIA uses, as its primary indicator, formal landscape designations.
+Where other clearly defined indicators were identified, these have also been referred to. - 4.4.10 Visual receptor sensitivity is also defined as high, medium or low based on an interpretation of a combination of parameters, and also relates to the susceptibility and value ascribed to visual receptors or receptor locations.
+The following criteria were utilised in determining viewpoint sensitivity: - The land use or main activity at the viewpoint/receptor location; - The frequency and duration of use of receptor location; and - The landscape character and quality of the intervening landscape. - 4.4.11 In relation to land use at the viewpoint, visual sensitivity is defined in Table 4.1, below.